mjambon/recipes/avocado-smoothie/README.md

 - 4 ice cubes
 - 1/2 cup (120 mL) water

-The actual proportions work well for me with a Hass avocado, the kind and size most commonly found in California grocery stores.
+These proportions work well for me with a Hass avocado, the kind and size most commonly found in California grocery stores.
 The ice cubes are assumed to come from a standard ice cube tray.